solana-foundation/developer-content/content/guides/token-extensions/reallocate.md

 ## Conclusion

-The reallocate instruction on the Token Extensions program offers a flexible way to update existing Token Accounts with additional functionalities.
+The reallocate instruction on the current Token program offers a flexible way to update existing Token Accounts with additional functionalities.
 This instruction is useful for token owners who may not have foreseen the need for certain extensions initially, but find themselves requiring these additional